braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/teams.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/dive-into-braze-teams/869939){: style="float:right;width:120px;border:0;" class="noimgborder"}Teams

 > Braze admins can group their dashboard users into Teams with varying user roles and permissions.

+{% multi_lang_include video.html id="UYjKrFcL9sQ" align="right" %}

 Teams can be set up across customer base location, language, and custom attributes so that members and non-members have different access to messaging features and customer data.
 Team filters and tags can be assigned across various engagement tools.

-{% multi_lang_include video.html id="UYjKrFcL9sQ" align="right" %}
+Teams are not available on all Braze contracts.
+If you'd like to access this feature, reach out to your Braze account manager or [contact us](mailto:success@braze.com) for a consultation.

 ## Creating Teams

 Go to the **Manage Settings** page, select **Manage Teams**, and click <i class="fas fa-plus"></i> **Add Team**.
 Enter the **Team Name**.
 Use the **Define Team (Optional)** to select a custom attribute, location, or language to further define permissions.

+{% alert note %}
+If you are using our [updated navigation]({{site.baseurl}}/navigation), **Manage Teams** is now **Internal Teams** and is located under **Settings** > **Workspace Settings** > **Internal Teams**.
+{% endalert %}

 Teams can be used to filter end-users for engagement objects like campaigns, Canvases, Content Cards, segments, and more.
 See the section in this article on [Assigning tags and filters](#tags-and-filters) to learn more.

-{% alert note %}
-Teams are not available on all Braze contracts.
-If you'd like to access this feature, reach out to your Braze account manager or [contact us](mailto:success@braze.com) for a consultation.
-{% endalert %}

 ![Adding a new team][68]